-This lodge is well known for its luxurious and comfortable accommodation.
+This lodge is well-known for its luxurious and comfortable accommodation.
 It has about 54 beautiful rooms with en-suite bathrooms as well as balconies and some number of suits that offer a perfect view of the Nile.

 Is positioned in the glorious Murchison Falls National Park.
 It has accommodation that will favor all tourist.
 The lodge is located within and it takes only 15 minutes to get to Murchison falls.

-Red Chilli rest camp is well known to be a financial plan camp, that is located within Murchison Falls national park adjacent to the south bank of the River.
+Red Chilli rest camp is well-known to be a financial plan camp, that is located within Murchison Falls national park adjacent to the south bank of the River.
 The camp is mainly for budget travelers.

-This lodge is suited on the southern banks of river Nile surrounded by the well-to-do papyrus forest Nile Safari Lodge is designed to with beautiful wooden chalets along with lavishness tents that are located in a perfect area to give an amazing view of the park along with the African wilderness.
+This lodge is sited on the southern banks of river Nile surrounded by the well-to-do papyrus forest Nile Safari Lodge is designed to with beautiful wooden chalets along with lavishness tents that are located in a perfect area to give an amazing view of the park along with the African wilderness.

-Quick Murchison Facts
+Quick Murchison falls Facts

 Location: Masindi, Northwestern Uganda.